OceanParcels/parcels_contributions/README.md

 Repository where users can contribute Kernels and code snippets

 ## What can you do in this repo.?
-* Browse frequent questions, if you have a specific question, to see if an answer exists
+* Browse frequent questions, if you have a specific question, to see if an answer exists: https://github.com/OceanParcels/parcels_contributions/wiki/Frequently-Asked-Questions-(FAQ)
 * Browse available code snippets from experienced Parcels users (and group members)
 * Provide a code snipped (via PR) - either if you have a generally-applicable short code people frequently reuse, or you you want to provide a snippet to a still-open question
 * Provide a question (if not already existent) via the Parcels main issue tracker: https://github.com/OceanParcels/parcels/issues